wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

-#### Learning objectives
+#### Learning Objectives

-  - Understand the the concept of data locality in distributed platforms
+  - Understand the concept of data locality in distributed platforms
   - Be able to quantify the impact of data locality on workflow execution

 ---

 ### The need for data locality